michael-neuhold/graphbased-decomposition-frontend/README.md

 ## How to start
 To start the frontend application a instance of the [backend](https://github.com/michael-neuhold/graphbased-decomposition-backend) needs to run.
 If this is the case, it is sufficient to execute the command below.
-This woll generate the API interfaces based on the `Swagger` documentation and start the react app.
+This will generate the API interfaces based on the `Swagger` documentation and start the react app.
 ````
 npm start